serverless/blog/posts/2017-01-30-serverless-v1.6.0.md

 ### Significant reduction of CloudFormation Outputs

-In the past Serverless added the a bunch of different `Outputs` to the CloudFormation template.
+In the past Serverless added a bunch of different `Outputs` to the CloudFormation template.
 This caused some problems with large services since limts for CloudFormation Outputs were reached frequently.

 The possibility to opt out of Lambda versioning (which creates an output for your Lambda version) and the removal of the functions `arn` displaying in the "info" plugin will reduce the `Output` count significantly.

-Those changes which are available in v1.6 should make it possible to write and deploy larger Serverless services.
+These changes, available in v1.6, should make it possible to write and deploy larger Serverless services.

 ### Reduce memory consumption on deploy by ~50%